Energy & Manufacturing in Appalachia (EMA)

 Energy Supply Chain Products and Markets offers numerous resources to help companies learn about the energy industry and identify strategies and opportunities to work in the supply chain.
 Engagement professionals are available to share information about the regional players in energy segments.
 They can also offer a one-on-one look at how a company might be most successfully involved in the energy supply chain, including recommendations for next steps on that journey.

-Energy Consumption Strategies help manufacturing companies to proceed with efficient energy practices and practical cost reduction strategies.
+Energy efficiency strategies help manufacturing companies to proceed with efficient energy practices and practical cost reduction strategies.
 The first step is to identify the team of employees to support cost-reduction strategies.
 Second, establish a baseline understanding of current energy usage.
 Third is to identify opportunities to make changes.
 Fourth is to look at the driving forces for making a change – such as 1) save money with energy efficiency, 2) satisfy requirements by current or potential customers, 3) comply with regulatory standards, 4) be a good community partner.
 This will lead to establishing goals and actions for improvement and a way to measure progress.
-The EMA program developed the Energy Consumption Toolkit eBook to walk companies through this process.
+The EMA program developed the The Energy Efficient Factory Toolkit to walk companies through this process.
 Download it to start your journey or to enhance your current strategies.

-In addition to the Energy Consumption Toolkit, these resources can provide insight and resources for manufacturing companies:
+In addition to the The Energy Efficient Factory Toolkit, these resources can provide insight and resources for manufacturing companies:

 The EMA program has contracted with Subcity to offer the Incentive Finder service at no cost (a $1,000 value).
 Eligible manufacturing companies will receive a personalized report from Subcity that identifies the grants and tax incentives that have the biggest ROI and greatest likelihood of success.
 Subcity can also assist the company to apply for the incentives for an additional fee.